Frequently Asked Questions (FAQ)

 Q: Why do you need my income information?

 A: Pre-K is optional and is a need-based program.
-We are required to collect income information from parents/guardians by state guidelines.
+We are required by state guidelines to collect income information from parents/guardians.

 Q: What happens if my child is not accepted?

-A: Children who are not initially accepted into the Pre-K program are placed on the waitlist.
-Students on the waitlist will be contacted as space becomes available.
+A: Children who are not initially accepted into the Pre-K program are placed on a waitlist.
+Parents of students on a waitlist will be contacted as space becomes available.